 Garlic is well-known for its strong, pungent aroma and adds that special flavoring component.

-But the way garlic is cut is directly related to its level of flavor.
-Let's take a deep dive in how to peel, slice, chop, mince and grate garlic the right way!
+However, how garlic is cut is directly related to its flavor.
+Let's explore how to peel, slice, chop, mince, and grate garlic correctly and easily!

 Jump to: